taw00/howto/configure-send-only-email-via-smtp-relay.fedora.md

 [smtp.yandex.com]:587 nfdasd@yandex.com:kjsadkjbfsfasdfqwfq
 ```

-That file use your password in it.
+That file has your password in it.
 Lock it down: `sudo chmod 600 /etc/postfix/sasl_passwd`

 * "Compile" that password file: `sudo postmap /etc/postfix/sasl_passwd`

 It should produce a file called `/etc/postfix/sasl_passwd.db`

+_Note: If you see permission errors, check ownership and permissions in that directory: `ls -l /etc/postfix`_

 ## Crank up Postfix